This trip is grounded in a desire to learn more about the Vietnam War, and America’s involvement across Vietnam, Laos, and Cambodia.

 Thursday, January 1

-After breakfast, transfer to the airport for your flight to Siem Reap.
+• 7:00am: Hotel pickup and transfer to airport for your flight to Siem Reap.

-Continue visit to Bakheng Hill: Sunset viewing on the top of the hill.
+• Continue visit to Bakheng Hill: Sunset viewing on the top of the hill.
 Bakheng is the first major temple to be constructed in the Angkor area.
 This temple-mountain offers extraordinary views of the Tonle Sap and Angkor Wat.
+It’s SUPER crowded and after hiking (running at Vibol’s pace) up the hill, we decide not to wait in line to see the best sunset view.

 Day 12